50 of the Unhealthiest Foods at the Supermarket

 You already know that ice cream isn’t great for your diet, but some brands of butter pecan are about as bad as it gets.
 One fan-favorite racks up a whopping 290 calories, 50 percent saturated fat, and 17g of sugar per serving, and you know no one eats just one serving.
 With great-tasting, high fiber, low calorie alternatives like Halo Top.

 Don’t be fooled by “raisins” or “yogurt.”
 This snack is full of sugar (19g out of a 30g serving), and low in protein and fiber.
 They’re also very high in saturated fat and net carbs.
 Worse yet, if you think you’re getting calcium, think again.
 One serving has just 2 percent calcium, and other ingredients are partially hydrogenated palm kernel oil and titanium dioxide (yes, the same thing you find in sunscreen and makeup).
 For an exceedingly better-for-you pop-able sweet snack, check out Alter Eco Coconut Clusters, which are low in sugar and packed with fiber and protein, along with a clean list of ingredients.
-Take a look at this guide on the best diet for every decade of your life.
+Look for calcium in dairy from non-yogurt-covered snacks.
+Calcium is especially important for people in their 20s.
+Here’s the best diet for ever decade.

 Not only are many frozen pizzas full of chemicals and preservatives, but they’re also very high in calories, fat, sodium, and carbs—even relatively high in sugar.
 For a more nutritious alternative, jump on the cauliflower pizza crust trend.
 If you’re not ready to make a pizza crust from scratch (even though it’s easy!), Cali’flour offers great store-bought alternatives, which you can load up with fresh produce for a low-calorie, high-fiber, filling meal.